bacula-web/bacula-web/docs/source/02_install/upgrade.rst

     $ cd /var/www/html
     $ sudo mv -v bacula-web bacula-web.beforeupgrade

-..note:: The path might need to be adapted depending on your setup
+.. note:: The path might need to be adapted depending on your setup

 Get latest stable version of Bacula-Web